kyco/jquery.kyco.preloader/README.md

 -------

 By default this preloader shows a progress bar.
-If you wish to use a spinner or something else just edit the css file to hide the progress bar (.kyco_progress_bar).
+If you wish to use a spinner or something else just edit the css file to hide the progress bar.
 I have added a stylesheet so that it is easy to detect which classes are used by the preloader.
-The preloader is quite flexible, all styles can be deleted except for the position attribute of #kyco_preloader.
+The preloader is quite flexible, all styles can be deleted except for the ^position^ attribute of ^#kyco_preloader^.

 Support
 -------